-August 30, 2012
+November 27, 2012

 The main goal of this text is to bridge the gap between a mathematical description of a digital signal process and a working implementation.
-The text is a work in progress and starts with calculating sound buffers by hand, then proceeds to illustrate audio output and explains the connection between the two.
+The text starts with calculating sound buffers, then proceeds to illustrate audio output and explains the connection between the two.
 Along the way the format of WAV-files are explained.
 Then it proceeds with operations on sound.
 This text is meant to be accompanying releases of the TarsosDSP audio processing library: it should clarify the concepts used in the source code.